CU Online: Program Structure

 CU Online employs Canvas by Instructure.
 Canvas is Cloud based, and CU Denver uses it for its completely online courses as well a supplement for the on campus courses in the form of blended learning, which means it doesn’t distinguish between supplemental course use and blended/hybrid courses.
 With Canvas, professors can record audio and video messages, utilize IOS and Android, RSS support and web conferencing.

 Assignments

 The online courses that compose CU Online’s degree and certificate programs are typically divided into units of class discussions (ongoing posts of classmate queries and comments), downloadable assignments, and quizzes.
 What students are actually graded on is based on the course and the professor, however, class participation is usually required in the form of threaded discussions.
 Similar to a traditional on-campus course, the content of the course is subject to the discretion of the professor.

-Lectures

-With CU Online, lectures are delivered from various formats, such as: